fury-gl/fury/docs/source/posts/2021/2021-06-28-gsoc-devmessias-4.rst

 request**\ `fury-gl/helios/pull/1 <https://github.com/fury-gl/helios/pull/1/>`__

-Finally, the first version of FURY network layout is working as can you see in the video below
+Finally, the first version of FURY network layout is working as can you see in the video below.

 In addition, this already can be used with the streaming system allowing user interactions across the internet with WebRTC protocol.